 Scar Release

-To boost lymph movement, therapeutic lymphatic taping lifts the skin to improve lymphatic movement.
-Tape should be removed after three days to preserve skin integrity or removed if experiencing itching or redness, as this indicates a reaction to the adhesive.
+To boost lymph movement, lymphatic taping lifts the skin to improve lymphatic movement.
+Tape should be removed after two days to preserve skin integrity or removed if experiencing itching or redness, as this indicates a reaction to the adhesive.
 Remove the tape slowly, ideally while wet in the shower or by using oil/lotion to break down the adhesive.

 MLD, massage, or reflexology sessions can be combined with vibroacoustic table therapy to enhance lymphatic movement.